laurabpaulsen/CogNeuro24/EEG/README.md

 To avoid having to install the needed packages every time a new uCloud run is initialised, we will use a virtual environment.
 This is a way to create a Python environment that is independent of the system Python installation and it is saved in a folder, which means that you can just activate it everytime you start a new run.

-Navigate to the `EEG` folder run the following command in the terminal:
+Navigate to the `EEG` folder and run the following command in the terminal:

 ```
 bash setup_env.sh